joelsunny12/KC-house-dataset-Machine-Learning/README.md

 14. yr_renovated : It detrmines year of renovation of house.
 15. zipcode : It determines the zipcode of the location of the house.

+### Result

 By observing the data, we can know that the price is dependent on various features like bedrooms(which is most dependent feature), bathrooms, sqft_living(second most important feature), sqft_lot, floors etc. The price is also dependent on the location of the house where it is present.
 The other features like waterfront, view are less dependent on the price.
 Of all the records, there are no missing values, which helps us creating better model.

+1. Square feet of living has the highest R^2 and coefficient of determination
+2. Square feet of living has the least RMSE value